 Further up Digbeth High Street, right next door to St Martin’s Church and Bullring shopping centre, the vast Smithfield development will be filled with new public spaces and family attractions along with new leisure venues and housing.

-The former site of the wholesale markets will also host Birmingham 2022 Commonwealth Games events too.
+The former site of the wholesale markets hosted Birmingham 2022 Commonwealth Games events.

 Oh, and the best bit?
 You’ll be able to see all these exciting changes from the floor-to-ceiling windows of Staying Cool’s Rotunda serviced apartments and penthouses.